WestfW/SAMD10-experiments/README.md

 The Baud Rate Generator seems a little unusual, and looks like it requires a 64-bit division to cover all baud rates.
 This is very expensive on CM0 (sucks in big library code) if you can't get it to happen at compile-time instead.

 ### Notes on Timers
+Two kinds of timers: TCC0 (for Control) has 4 compare channels (8 outpus, some of which would have to complemented to be useful), and TC1/2 have 2 compare channels each (2 outputs.)

+Despite fancy multiplexors and 8 total compare channels, if you want to route all the compare channels to pins, you don't have many choices.

 ### Notes on ASF
 While this project is supposed to end up NOT using ASF, looking at the existing ASF code to figure out how it does things is frequently useful.

 Peripherals are defined as nice CMSIS-style structures in cmsis/samd10/include/component/<periph>.h and the samd10d14am.h files, with individual register addresses defined in cmsis/samd10/iclude/instance/<periph>.h  Using the structures is faster, because the base-address only gets loaded once.

-Peripheral registers in ASF generally include a bottom-level union of ".reg" (full-width access to the register) and ".bits.fieldname"
+Peripheral registers in ASF generally include a bottom-level union of ".reg" (full-width access to the register) and ".bits.fieldname" allowing access of individual fields.
+The .reg files will let you set multiple fields at one time.
+Note that the CM0+ does not have bitfield instructions.

 ----